cwuu/11-767/labs/lab1-project-brainstorm.md

 <b>Idea 4:</b>
-   1. Emily has worked on some objects tracking projects before and Raymond has worked on images classficaiton tasks.
+   Ans 1.
+Emily has worked on some objects tracking projects before and Raymond has worked on images classficaiton tasks.
-   2. We will have more insights in the backbone and how does the backbone affect the performance of tracking.
+   Ans 2.
+We will have more insights in the backbone and how does the backbone affect the performance of tracking.
 We may also have to think of multi-threading for I/O (i.e. Camera).
-   3. Compressing the mainstream backbones may not work.
+   Ans 3.
+Compressing the mainstream backbones may not work.
 We may have to find another suitable backbone/work on other parts of the end-to-end model.
-   4. Further compress the backbone and try to find the limit of that.
+   Ans 4.
+Further compress the backbone and try to find the limit of that.

 <b>Idea 2:</b>
-   1. Emily has some experiences in UNet and Raymond has developed applications on embedded systems.
+   Ans 1.
+Emily has some experiences in UNet and Raymond has developed applications on embedded systems.
-   2. Completing this project, we will learn about the ARM embedded systems, unified memory and the architecture of GPU.
+   Ans 2.
+Completing this project, we will learn about the ARM embedded systems, unified memory and the architecture of GPU.
 Besides, we will have some hands on experiences in the parallel computing.
-   3. For a compressed network, the outputs may not have similar visual results as the original model.
+   Ans 3.
+For a compressed network, the outputs may not have similar visual results as the original model.
 In that case, we may reduce the compression rate and tune the network until the final result is acceptable.
-   4. If the result is good on Jetson platform, we may port the model to the Android/IPhone.
+   Ans 4.
+If the result is good on Jetson platform, we may port the model to the Android/IPhone.
 This will enhance the camera functions of the phones.

 3: Outline